A collection of essays highlighting the war not only as a North American conflict but as a global one

 controversy.
 Examining the Civil War in a global context requires us to see the conflict as a seminal event in the continuous struggles of people to achieve liberty and fulfill the potential of human freedom.
 The book concludes with a coda that reconnects the global with the local and provides ways for Americans to discuss the war and its legacy more productively.

-is a reader in history at Northumbria University in Newcastle upon Tyne and a former director of the College of Charleston's Carolina Lowcountry and Atlantic World program.
+is a professor of American history at Northumbria University in Newcastle upon Tyne and a former director of the College of Charleston's Carolina Lowcountry and Atlantic World program.
 He is the editor of

 White Women Writers and Their African Invention and British and African Literature in Transnational Context and coeditor of Ambiguous Anniversary: The Bicentennial of the International Slave Trade Bans.